Microsoft Browser Usage Drops 50% As Chrome Soars

 I'm sure the GNOME developers are up for the challenge.

-Vendors no longer require IE (Score:3)
+Vendors no longer require IE (Score:3, Insightful)

 In years past to use some web based software supplied by vendor you HAD to use IE or it wouldn't work.
 It's more and more that vendors are not requiring IE and have gone one additional step.
 They now recommend a different browser like Chrome or FireFox.
 I have run across a few packages that almost refuse to render correctly in IE.